 Some homeschool milestones feel huge.
 There's nothing quite like the joy of watching a child learn to read.
 But most milestones are a bit quieter than that.
 And they often go unnoticed.

 As you go along day by day faithfully raising and educating your children, I suggest you take a step back and periodically look at some of those quieter forms of growth.
-They can be so encouraging.
+They can be so encouraging, especially when you wonder if you're falling behind.

 You may find this a great year-end activity, or a way to shore up your motivation as you plod along.
 Looking back can also be a huge testament to God's work in our lives.